patternfly/patternfly/src/patternfly/components/Table/examples/Table.md

 ### Table header cells

 By default, all table header cells are set to wrap.
-If a `<th>`'s content needs to not wrap, apply `.pf-m-fit-content`.
+If a `<th>`'s content needs to not wrap, apply `.pf-m-no-wrap` or `.pf-m-fit-content`.

 ### Implementation support